akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Voices approached.

-“The King’s reach is long, but his purse is short.
-Yet another expense to tax us with.”
+“Yet another expense to tax us with.
+The King’s reach may be long, but his purse is short.”

-“Yet another marriage will cost us more.
-The tide will turn when the Breton dowry is—”
+“And yet another marriage to cost us more.
+The tide will turn when—”

-Several nobles noticed her there and fell silent, leaving the hall quickly.
+Several nobles noticed her sitting there and fell silent, leaving the hall quickly.

-Beatrice sat still, her hands cold. *They are talking about me,* she thought. *And not only about me.*
+Beatrice checked inside the needle‑case, grateful to find that all the expensive steel needles were still present.

-She checked inside the needle‑case, grateful to find that all the expensive steel needles were still present.
+Her hands were cold. *They are talking about me,* she thought. *And not only about me.*

 ---